iftechfoundation/twine-cookbook/pages/css/storyformats/chapbook.md

 ## Overwriting Chapbook CSS

+!!!
+Warning
-> **Note:** Overwriting existing CSS rules is an *advanced* technique.
+    Overwriting existing CSS rules is an *advanced* technique.
 It has the potential to significantly change the presentation of content.

 All Chapbook stories follow the same [HTML structure](../../html/storyformats/chapbook.md#chapbook-html).